 What are we dealing with in these accounts from Ezekiel and John?
-Metaphor?
-Resuscitation?
-Resurrection?
-Let's look first at Ezekiel.

 Remember Ezekiel was living during the Babylonian exile.
 All Israel's hope was lost: conquered by her enemies, enslaved and in exile.
 The temple which was the earthly dwelling place of God had been destroyed, its gold stripped and temple vessels taken by the conqueror.
 They had lost their land, their future, everything but their lives - even the covenant with God.